EiEddie/dbishop-rust/README.md

 > dbishop --help
 The hash fingerprint visualization algorithm, like OpenSSH

-Usage: dbishop [OPTIONS] [DATA]
+Usage: dbishop [OPTIONS] <COMMAND>

-Arguments:
-  [DATA]  Input data, like a hex string
+Commands:
+  str   Fingerprint of hex string byte  Fingerprint of a byte array file  Fingerprint of a file, use sha256 help  Print this message or the help of the given subcommand(s)

 Options:
-  -q, --quiet      Don't echo hex input
-  -i, --in <FILE>  Use file, one single byte by one; if '-' use stdin
       --story    Read the story of Bishop Peter
   -h, --help     Print help
   -V, --version  Print version
 ```

 ## 例子